-- D1 Communicate clearly and effectively through written documents and oral presentations in ways that are appropriate to the target audience. - Communicate effectively on a limited range of consumer issues (CS) - Communicate effectively to audiences in written, graphical and verbal forms (FS) - Use computer packages selectively to convey information effectively (FS) - D2 Make effective use of library and other sources of information. - Critically appraise academic literature and other sources of information (FS) - Recognise and use a range of information sources effectively (FS) - Use the internet critically for communication and information retrieval (FS) - D3 Make effective use of communication and information technology. - Communicate effectively on a limited range of consumer issues (CS) - Recognise and use a range of information sources effectively (FS) - Use computer packages selectively to convey information effectively (FS) - D4 Plan, organise and prioritise work effectively to meet deadlines. - Take a responsible, adaptable and flexible approach to study and work (FS) - Develop the skills necessary for self-managed and lifelong learning (eg independent study, time management, organisational skills) (FS) - Take a responsible, adaptable and flexible approach to study and work (FS) - D5 Work independently and as part of a team. - Contribute coherently to group discussions (FS) - Listen to, and evaluate the views of others (FS) - Organise a team effectively (FS) - Contribute effectively to team work (FS) - Identify individual and collective goals (FS) - Recognise and respect the views of others (FS) - Reflect on performance as an individual and team member (FS) - Take a responsible, adaptable and flexible approach to study and work (FS) - Understand and be able to apply profession codes of conduct (FS) - D6 Demonstrate problem-solving skills and initiative. - Analyse, synthesise and evaluate information (FS) - Integrate lines of evidence from a range of sources to support findings and hypotheses (FS) - Demonstrate the ability to consider issues from a range of multi-disciplinary and inter-disciplinary perspectives and to draw on appropriate concepts and values in arriving at a critical assessment (FS) - Relate investigations to prior work and to reference appropriately; recognise when information is incomplete (FS)
+- Communicate effectively to audiences in written, graphical and verbal forms (FS) - Use computer packages selectively to convey information effectively (FS) - D2 Make effective use of library and other sources of information. - Critically appraise academic literature and other sources of information (FS) - Recognise and use a range of information sources effectively (FS) - Use the internet critically for communication and information retrieval (FS) - Make effective use of communication and information technology. - Communicate effectively on a limited range of consumer issues (CS) - Recognise and use a range of information sources effectively (FS) - Use computer packages selectively to convey information effectively (FS)

+D4 Plan, organise and prioritise work effectively to meet deadlines.

+- Take a responsible, adaptable and flexible approach to study and work (FS) - Develop the skills necessary for self-managed and lifelong learning (eg independent study, time management, organisational skills) (FS) - Take a responsible, adaptable and flexible approach to study and work (FS) - D5 Work independently and as part of a team. - Contribute coherently to group discussions (FS) - Listen to, and evaluate the views of others (FS) - Organise a team effectively (FS) - Contribute effectively to team work (FS) - Identify individual and collective goals (FS) - Recognise and respect the views of others (FS) - Reflect on performance as an individual and team member (FS) - Take a responsible, adaptable and flexible approach to study and work (FS) - Understand and be able to apply profession codes of conduct (FS)

+D6 Demonstrate problem-solving skills and initiative.

+- Analyse, synthesise and evaluate information (FS) - Integrate lines of evidence from a range of sources to support findings and hypotheses (FS) - Demonstrate the ability to consider issues from a range of multi-disciplinary and inter-disciplinary perspectives and to draw on appropriate concepts and values in arriving at a critical assessment (FS) - Relate investigations to prior work and to reference appropriately; recognise when information is incomplete (FS) - Critically appraise academic literature and other sources of information (FS) D7 Research employment opportunities, to prepare and submit effective applications for - employment and to gain skills in effective presentations at interview. - Identify individual and collective goals (FS)